odysseusmax/OnlineFieldMeasurmentBook/README.md

 # Online Field Measurement App

-> A web portal build for streamlining the process of digitalising Field Measurement Book.
+> A web portal for streamlining the process of digitalising Field Measurement Book.

 ## Context